 supplies (including, for example, books and computers for a needy school)?

 A: The Fellowship experience budget must support a compelling project that fits the guidelines.
 In that spirit, applicants may include any items in their budget that they feel would be appropriate for their particular project.

-later discovers that they will require additional funds, will these
+but later discovers that they will require additional funds, will